WEARTHaptics/WEART-SDK-CSharp/docs/home.md

 	* Status of each thimble (actuation point, connected or not, status code etc..)

 ### Status Codes
-The SDK client allows to get the latest middleware status through a callback The Middleware Status message includes the latest status code sent by the middleware while performing its operations.
+The MiddlewareListener object allows to get the middleware status, which includes the latest status code sent by the middleware while performing its operations.

 The current status codes (along with their description) are: